SplendidStrontium/splendidstrontium.github.io/_posts/fpmc-act-08/2025-01-19-roxxie-lifelongLearning.md

 <i>I try to quell my worries and shut off the computer.
 I could not join the coterie tomorrow, I decided.
 But it was fine.
 I was needed here.</i>

 <i>I unlock the door to Eliza's - now <u>my</u> bedroom.
-It was on my never-ending list of things to do that I wanted to seek the Elder's wisdom for a technique to supernaturally seal my door.
+It was on my never-ending list of things to do that I wanted to seek the Elders' wisdom for a technique to supernaturally seal my door.
 I knew it could be done but I did not yet know how.
 Bob was long among the Informed and knew better than to go looking for trouble.
-Ivette...?
+But Ivette...?
 I wasn't so sure. </i>

 <i>I would have to tell her the truth, and maybe sooner than I wanted to.
 And yet, still, I would do this in my own time, when I was ready.
 When I thought... she would be ready too.</i>

 <i>I open the door, intending to pass the remaining hour of the night in quiet solitude, but it is not to be.</i>

 <i>In that hideously pink room, sitting atop my coffin, is a face I recognize.
-She has haunted me for years, stalking me in the night, mocking me.
+She has haunted me for years, stalking me in the night, taunting me.
 I wasn't completely sure what her game was, but since we had chanced upon her camping out in the abandoned Goth Mansion, she had never left me alone.</i>

 <i>Tonight her raven hair is wild and the only thing she wears is a smug expression on her face.</i>